Lor93/Data-Structure-and-OOP/Abstract Data Type/Linked_list/README.md

-This is an ADT Link List.
+This is an ADT with the foucs on using Link List.